The purpose of marinating the meat

-Mix all the above ingredients together and leave it for at least 15 – 30 minutes before stir-frying.
+Mix all the above ingredients and leave them for at least 15 – 30 minutes before stir-frying.

 You may notice that the amount of soy sauce is very small, and there is no salt in the formula.
 This is because we will add extra flavor (salt, soy sauce, or oyster) during the stir-frying process.

-The texture of any meat that has been marinated will be more tender and smoother.
+The texture of any meat that has been marinated will be tender and smoother.

 - Keep in the refrigerator to avoid bacteria growth

 - Use sufficient marinate to cover the entire food item.
-Alternatively, turn the food items from time to time to ensure even marination.
+Alternatively, turn the food items occasionally to ensure even marination.

 - Use the acid-resistant container to keep the food items in the chiller.
 Stainless steel and glass containers are good choices.

-- Do not add minced aromatic such as garlic, onion or spring onion to the marinade if you are intended for stir-frying.
-Stir-frying required intense heat and these minced aromatic will be burned easily.
+- Do not add minced aromatics such as garlic, onion, or spring onion to the marinade if you are intended to stir-fry.
+Stir-frying requires intense heat, and these minced aromatic will be burned easily.
 Use garlic and ginger juice instead.